chobbledotcom/vegan-prestwich/place/the-coffee-sack.md

 ---

+[July 2023:](https://dumpoir.com/c/6069534814710169413) "New fave!
+Cauliflower and vegan halloumi salad from @coffeesackprestwich- you have to ask for vegan halloumi, which comes nicely crisped up.
+Yum!"

 [April 2023:](https://www.instagram.com/p/Cq-jIjFN3iM) "What’s better than a lovely healthy lunch at @coffeesackprestwich on a sunny spring day? 💚"

 [December 2022:](https://www.instagram.com/p/CmMJ0XoNCrp) "Oh hey! @coffeesackprestwich have a new vegan menu out.
 What do we think?
 They’ve been consistently offering vegan cake recently as well"